-DIRECTOR'S RIGHTS TO PURCHASE SHARES OR DEBENTURES
+DIRECTORS' RIGHTS TO PURCHASE SHARES OR DEBENTURES

-Save as otherwise disclosed in this report, at no time during the year was the Company or any of its holding companies, subsidiaries or fellow subsidiaries a party to any arrangements to enable the Directors and chief executives of the Company to acquire benefits by means of the acquisition of Shares in, or debentures of, the Company or any body corporate, and none of the Directors and chief executives or their spouses or children under the age of 18, had any right to subscribe for the securities of the Company, or had exercised any such right during the year.
+Save as otherwise disclosed in this report, at no time during the year was the Company or any of its holding companies, subsidiaries or fellow subsidiaries a party to any arrangements to enable the Directors and chief executives of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any body corporate, and none of the Directors and chief executives or their spouses or children under the age of 18, had any right to subscribe for the securities of the Company, or had exercised any such right during the year.

-SUBSTANTIAL SHAREHOLDERS' INTERESTS AND SHORT POSITIONS IN THE SHARES, UNDERLYING SHARES AND DEBENTURES OF THE COMPANY
+SUBSTANTIAL SHAREHOLDERS' INTERESTS AND SHORT POSITIONS IN THE SHARES AND UNDERLYING SHARES OF THE COMPANY

-As at 31 December 2017, so far as is known to the Directors, the interests and short positions of the persons or corporations in the Shares or underlying Shares of the Company which have been disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO and as recorded in the register required to be kept by the Company under section 336 of the SFO or, were, directly or indirectly, interested in 5% or more of the nominal value of any class of share capital carrying rights to vote in all circumstances at general meetings of the Company are as follows:
+As at 31 December 2018, so far as is known to the Directors, the interests and short positions of the persons or corporations (other than a Director or chief executive of the Company) in the shares or underlying shares of the Company which have been disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO and as recorded in the register required to be kept by the Company under section 336 of the SFO or, were, directly or indirectly, interested in 5% or more of the nominal value of any class of share capital carrying rights to vote in all circumstances at general meetings of the Company are as follows:

-Name Capacity/Nature of interest Number of shares held/interested in Percentage of interest in the Company Mr. Shen (Notes 1 and 2) Interest held jointly with other persons; interest in a controlled corporation 300,000,000 75% Munsing (Notes 1 and 2) Interest held jointly with other persons; beneficial owner 300,000,000 75% Singa (Note 2) Interest held jointly with other persons; beneficial owner 300,000,000 75% Ms. Gong Hui (Note 3) Interest of spouse 300,000,000 75% Ms. Chen Lijuan (Note 4) Interest of spouse 300,000,000 75%
+Name Capacity/Nature of interest Number of ordinary shares held/interested in Percentage of interest in the Company Mr. Shen (Notes 1 and 2) interest held jointly with other persons; interest in a controlled corporation 163,600,000 40.9% Munsing (Notes 1 and 2) interest held jointly with other persons; beneficial owner 163,600,000 40.9% Singa (Note 2) interest held jointly with other persons; beneficial owner 163,600,000 40.9% Ms. Gong Hui (Note 3) interest of spouse 163,600,000 40.9% Ms. Chen Lijuan (Note 4) interest of spouse 163,600,000 40.9% Mr. Huang Xuechao beneficial owner 118,400,000 29.6%

 - 1. Mr. Shen beneficially owns 100% of the entire issued share capital of Munsing.
-Therefore, Mr. Shen is deemed, or taken to be, interested in all the Company's shares held by Munsing for the purposes of the SFO. - Pursuant to the Concert Party Deed, Mr. Shen and Mr. Jiang are parties acting in concert (having the meaning ascribed to it under The Codes on Takeovers and Mergers and Share Buy-backs) since 1 January 2014, and that Mr. Shen, Munsing, Singa and Mr. Jiang are parties acting in concert until the date of any written termination by them, As such, Mr. Shen, Munsing, Singa and Mr. Jiang together control 75% of the entire share capital of the Company. - 3.
-Ms. Gong Hui is the spouse of Mr. Shen and is deemed or taken to be interested in all the Company's shares in which Mr. Shen has, or is deemed to have, an interest for the purpose of the SFO. - 4.
-Ms. Chen Lijuan is the spouse of Mr. Jiang and is deemed or taken to be interested in all the Company's shares in which Mr. Jiang has, or is deemed to have, an interest for the purpose of the SFO.
+Therefore, Mr. Shen is deemed, or taken to be, interested in all the Company's shares held by Munsing for the purposes of the SFO. - 2.
+Pursuant to the Concert Party Deed, Mr. Shen and Mr. Jiang are parties acting in concert (having the meaning ascribed to it under the Codes on Takeovers and Mergers and Share Repurchases) since 1 January 2014, and that Mr. Shen, Munsing, Singa and Mr. Jiang are parties acting in concert until the date of any written termination by them.
+As such, Mr. Shen, Munsing, Singa and Mr. Jiang together controlled 40.9% of the entire share capital of the Company. - 3.
+Ms. Gong Hui is the spouse of Mr. Shen and is deemed or taken to be interested in all the Company's shares in which Mr. Shen has, or is deemed to have, an interest for the purpose of the SFO.

+4. Ms. Chen Lijuan is the spouse of Mr. Jiang and is deemed or taken to be interested in all the Company's shares in which Mr. Jiang has, or is deemed to have, an interest for the purpose of the SFO.